Furze Platt Senior School

 Furze Platt Senior School is a mixed comprehensive secondary school with academy status in Maidenhead.

 The school draws pupils from across Maidenhead, Berkshire and Buckinghamshire.

-The school's latest OFSTED report (November 2021) rated Furze Platt Senior School as GOOD.
+The school's latest OFSTED report (November 2021) rated Furze Platt Senior School as "Good".

 Senior Leadership Team

-The school is led by Headteacher, Dr Andrew Morrison, with Deputy Headteacher James Sheppard, five Assistant Headteachers and two Associate Assistant Headteachers.
+The school is led by Headteacher Dr Andrew Morrison.
+The Head of Sixth Form and four assistant Headteachers, who along with the Head of Employee Relations, make up the Senior Leadership Team.

 Houses

-The school House system is named after birds—Eagle (Green), Falcon (Red), Hawk (Blue) and Osprey (Orange).
+The school house system is named after birds: Eagle (Green), Falcon (Red), Hawk (Blue) and Osprey (Orange).

-Until 2022 the House system consisted of eight competing Houses named after towns on the River Thames.
+Until 2022 the house system had eight competing houses named after towns on the River Thames.

+Greenpower

+According to school records Furze Platt first competed in Greenpower in 2003.
+The team won the Greenpower International Finals in 2004 and 2005 with a car named "Turbo Tortoise".
+Furze Platt Senior School still participates in the Greenpower Challenge, a national initiative run by the Greenpower Educational Trust where students design, build, and race electric cars across circuits in the UK.

-Leisure Centre
+Leisure centre

 The school has use of the Furze Platt Leisure Centre during lessons and for clubs both before and after school.
 This includes a 60 station fitness gym with a range of cardio, functional and resistance equipment; three floodlit tennis / netball courts and a floodlit Astroturf.